Spjak/npm-monorepo-workspace/README.md

 ## Setup
 Initialize a new project in an empty folder with `npm init`.

-Initialize applications and libraries with
+Initialize new or existing applications and libraries with

 ```
 npm init -w ./apps/user-app